 - Copy the link and open it in a new window outside of Canvas.

-- Copy the title of the article and search for it through the library catalogue.
+- Copy the title of the book or article and search for it through the library catalogue.

 - Contact your lecturer and ask them to fix the link.